Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 - Unwanted white spaces
 - Incorrect indentation , which resulted in the program not working properly.
 - Incorrect line spaces between functions.
+- Within each function , the nested "if" statement within the "else" statement was not working properly as it had not been structured properly.

+Remaining Bugs
+- No bugs remaining.